shelby628/SALES-ANALYSIS-AND-FORECASTING/README.md

 ##  Conclusion
 This analysis demonstrates how data-driven insights can optimize inventory, improve vendor management, and enhance overall sales performance.
 Combining Python, Power BI, and forecasting techniques provides actionable recommendations for better decision-making and operational efficiency..<br>

+I’m most proud of my Sales Analysis and Forecasting project, which I rebuilt multiple times before achieving the final solution.
+The dataset was large and messy, and I initially struggled with joins and aggregations when working in Jupyter Notebook.
+After several failed attempts, I recognized performance limitations and shifted the workload to MySQL.

+Through trial and error, I learned proper join strategies, implemented a star schema to eliminate duplication, and created SQL views to support analysis.
+This experience significantly improved my confidence in MySQL, Power BI, and analytical problem-solving, and reinforced the importance of choosing the right tool for the task.

 **Shelby Adede**
 - Data Analyst | Machine Learning Enthusiast
 -  shelbyadede@gmail.com